-Prerequisite: MG 101 and MK 351 or MG 352 or MG 371.
+Prerequisite: MK 351 and either MG 352 or MG 371.

 A critical examination of the logistics system with emphasis on managerial functions within the system and analytical techniques used in planning and control of the various subsystems.
 3:0:3